jonkeda/OpenAi.JsonSchema/docs/auto-polymorphism.md

 ```

 Notes:
-- Only the interface's own assembly is scanned.
+- Only the interface’s own assembly is scanned.
 - No additional filtering is applied.
 - The discriminator property name defaults to `type`, but you can override it via `UseAutoInterfacePolymorphism("type")`.